dsp2003/clef/README.md

 Are you looking for sandbox gameplay?
 You've come to the right place.

 CF has severely crippled Starbound in Giraffe "updates" and removed as much that associated it with Terraria as they could.
-Hence, this unofficial community patch was born.
+Hence, this modification was born.

-CLeF is a community effort to address and revert most of these changes, as well as introduce balance tweaks, enhancements and a good portion of entirely new content. ;) It also addresses the poor game's performance on relatively slow hardware and improves it.
+CLeF is a community effort to address and revert most of unwanted changes, as well as introduce balance tweaks, enhancements and a good portion of entirely new content. ;) It also addresses the poor game's performance on relatively slow hardware and improves it.

 Please take a couple of minutes to read the list of changes this mod has to offer.
 Also, see the full list of authors and included mods at the end of the description.